 Skill activation order: Eva von Trier first (damage boost and enemy mitigation), Killer Bee second (DPS + sustain), Zora last (buffed into the window Eva opened).

 Kinetic is the weakest of the three flagship types for direct competitive PvP and GvG at current meta.
-Community sources are consistent on this point — Kinetic performs well for auto-raid and PvE efficiency (shrine kills, daily raids, passive resource generation) but underperforms in head-to-head fleet combat against equivalent Beam and Ion investments.
+Kinetic performs well for auto-raid and PvE efficiency: shrine kills, daily raids, passive resource generation.
+It underperforms in head-to-head fleet combat against equivalent Beam and Ion investments.

 This does not make Kinetic a bad build.
 It makes it the right build for a specific role.
 In a coordinated guild, Kinetic players handle auto-raid content and resource generation that frees PvP-focused Beam and Ion formations to concentrate on GvG and Port Wars.
 That role is real and valuable.